godotengine/godot-docs/classes/class_audioeffectphaser.rst

 **Inherits:** :ref:`AudioEffect<class_AudioEffect>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Adds a phaser audio effect to an Audio bus.
+Adds a phaser audio effect to an audio bus.

 Combines the original signal with a copy that is slightly out of phase with the original.